chybajaca/ALK_parabank/README.txt

     Python 3.12 installed on your machine
     Selenium installed (pip install selenium)
-    Browser WebDriver installed and added to your system PATH (e.g., ChromeDriver) Internet connection to access the ParaBank website
+    Browser ChromeDriver installed and added to your system PATH Internet connection to access the ParaBank website